Sponsors

 W W I I M I A M I B E A C H V E T E R A N S

-From 1942 to 1945 Miami Beach played a significant role in WWII.
-Nearly 500,000 men, including matinee-idol Clark Gable, took over 300 hotels and buildings for housing and training headquarters under the Army Air Forces Technical Training Command.
-By the time the war ended, one-fourth of all Army Air Force officers and one-fifth of the Air Corps' enlisted men had been trained in "the most beautiful boot camp in America''—Miami Beach.
+Between 1942 and 1945 Miami Beach played a significant role WWII.
+Nearly half a million men, including matinee-idol Clark Gable, took over more than 300 hotels and apartment buildings for housing and training headquarters by the Army Air Forces Technical Training Command.
+By the time the war ended, one-fourth of all Army Air Force officers and one-fifth of the military's enlisted men had been trained in Miami Beach, “the most beautiful boot camp in America.”
 Another group of hotels and buildings served as an Army Redistribution Station for infantrymen returning from battle.
-These men were reunited with their wives, and "ordered" to have fun before being released or reassigned.
+These men were reunited with their wives, debriefed about enemy positions, and given rest and relaxation before being released or reassigned.
+Young women of the Women’s Army Corps Communications Detachment were also stationed in Miami Beach.
+They were attributed with shortening the war by deciphering enemy messages and breaking their codes.

 History and Events